-This course covers the fundamentals of catalytic science; catalyst properties, preparation and characterization,

-This course covers the fundamentals of oil and gas reservoirs; reservoir volumetrics; material balance; Darcy's law and equation of continuity; diffusivity equation; streamlines; well models and testing; decline curve catalytic reactor design and catalyst deactivation.
+This course covers the fundamentals of catalytic science; catalyst properties, preparation and characterization, catalytic reactor design and catalyst deactivation.
 This part is followed by an overview of the most important industrial catalytic processes: Hydrogen Production and Synthesis Gas Reactions (Fischer-Tropsch Synthesis), Hydrogenation and dehydrogenation of organic compounds, Oxidation of organic and inorganic compounds.